No matter which AV receiver you have - Onkyo, Yamaha, Denon, Sony - each will have several audio processing modes for you to choose from.

 Denon uses the term 'sound modes' in their documentation.
 Although they mean the same thing as listening modes with the Onkyo receivers.

-If you look at what the Denon AVR-X4300H AV Receiver offers, you can see that it has many of the same options regarding decoders.
+If you look at what the Denon AVR-X4500H AV Receiver offers, you can see that it has many of the same options regarding decoders.

 Yamaha has their own angle when it comes to decoders and DSP.
 The list of decoders is similar, but they have quite a few DSP programs under the banner of Cinema DSP.